biozit/DE/README.md

 # DE

-Basic config for the Decison Engine for GlideinWMS
+Basic config for the Decison Engine and GlideinWMS